Tag: 2014

 The below Parliamentary question was asked by Emma Reynolds on 2015-01-15.

-To ask the Secretary of State for Communities and Local Government, how many requests under the Community Right to Reclaim Land he has received.
+To ask the Secretary of State for Communities and Local Government, how many pieces of land that have been disposed of under that Community Right to Reclaim Land were sold to the community groups that submitted the bid to his Department.

 Brandon Lewis